pbatard/fasmg-ebc/README.md

 ## Assembly and testing (on Windows)

 * Make sure fasmg is in your path, or copy `fasmg.exe` to the current directory
-* Run `make`
+* Run `make` to compile the `hello.asm` sample
+* Additionally, you can compile one of the other samples by providing its short name (e.g. `make ebctest`)
-* Additionally, if you have Qemu installed, you can extract the [latest x64 OVMF](http://www.tianocore.org/ovmf/) into the root directory, and run `make qemu`.
+* If you have QEMU installed, you can extract the [latest x64 OVMF](http://www.tianocore.org/ovmf/) into the root directory, and add the `qemu` parameter to run the application (e.g. `make hello qemu`)
-* Also, if you have extracted the EBC Debugger into the root directory, you can add your own assembly statements into `debug.asm` and run `make debug` to validate the encoded instructions.
+* Also, if you have extracted the EBC Debugger into the root directory, you can add the `debug` parameter to run the assembled executable through the debugger (e.g. `make ebctest debug`)